dankim444/pennos/doc/README.md

 ## Code Description and Design Justifications

+### Overview of Architecture and Core Data Structures

 ### PennFAT Filesystem

 - **fat_routines**
     - `mkfs`:
         - *Inputs*: filename, number of blocks, and size of each block
         - *Output*: 0 on success, -1 on failure
         - *Description*: Makes a filesystem.
 Uses the inputs to calculate the size of the FAT region, data region, and the filesystem.
-It then makes a system call to open() to open the filename and use ftruncate() to extend the size of the filesystem.
-A combination of calloc, lseek, and write are used to allocate space for the fat region and root directory and write the contents to the filesystem.
+Then makes a system call with open() to open the filename and uses ftruncate() to extend the filesystem's size.
+A combination of calloc, lseek, and write are used to allocate space for both the fat region and root directory and write their contents to the filesystem.
     - `mount`:
         - *Inputs*:
         - *Output*: